2024-2025 Executive Board

 Represents largest population category of 250,000 or more; term expires June 2026

 Wynetta Massey has been a member of the Colorado Springs City Attorney’s Office since 1990 and was appointed City Attorney/Chief Legal Officer in 2014.
 She holds bachelor’s degrees from the University of Missouri in speech communication (with honors) and political science, and graduated from the University of Kansas School of Law in 1989.
 Wynetta is a national speaker on a variety of municipal law topics, including ethics, land use, marijuana regulation, and the Council-Mayor form of government.
-She chaired the CML
+She chaired the CML BAM Committee as Secretary-Treasurer, served on the CML Policy Committee and chaired CML’s Amicus Committee and the Attorneys Section.
+Wynetta also serves on the International Municipal Lawyers Association Board of Directors, is an IMLA Local Government Fellow, has contributed to IMLA’s Legal Advocacy Program, and is a 2022 recipient of the Epps Award for Longevity in Service to a Community.

-CML Board Secretary/Treasurer: Seth Hoffman, City Manager, Lone TreeVice-President: Seth Hoffman, city manager, Lone Tree
+CML Board Secretary/Treasurer: Seth Hoffman, City Manager, Lone TreeVice-President: Seth Hoffman, City Manager, Lone Tree

 Represents medium population category of 8,000 to 59,999; term expires June 2026